 Instructions

-- Preheat oven to 275 degrees and line a medium baking sheet with parchment paper.
+- Preheat oven to 300 degrees Fahrenheit and line a medium baking sheet with parchment paper.

 - Add pecans and toss until evenly coated.

-- Bake for 30 minutes, then remove nuts and stir on pan.
+- Bake for 30 minutes, then remove nuts and toss on pan with a rubber spatula.

-- Bake another 15 minutes and stir again.
+- Bake another 15 minutes and toss again.

 - Bake another 10-15 minutes.

-- Remove from oven and let cool for 20 minutes.
+- Remove from oven and let cool for at least 20 minutes.

 - Enjoy!